🍷 2026 Georgia Wine Highway Guide: 44 Wineries Across Georgia

 How It Works

-- Visit participating wineries during March, April, and May 2025 to receive one of the following passport benefits:
+- Visit participating wineries between March and August 2026 to receive one of the following passport benefits at each location:

-- DISCOUNTS on purchases of Wine Tastings, Glasses, Bottles, or Slushies (21 wineries)
+- DISCOUNTS on purchases of Wine Tastings, Glasses, or Bottles (17 wineries)

-Each participating winery has its own format and offers a FREE tasting, a BOGO purchase offer, or a DISCOUNTED purchase offer (details for each participating winery are listed below).
-So, check the list and plan to visit your favorites!
-Wine Highway Passports are valid at each winery for one visit only.
+Each participating winery has its own format and chooses whether to offer a FREE tasting, a BOGO purchase, or a DISCOUNTED purchase.
+Details for each participating winery are listed below so you can quickly see where to stretch your passport value.

 Georgia Wine Highway Map